-This option is available in RVCT 4.0 build 697 and later.
-It causes the linker to remove debug section data from memory after object loading.
+This option causes the linker to remove debug section data from memory after object loading.
 This lowers the peak memory usage of the linker at the expense of some linker performance, because much of the debug data has to be loaded again when the final image is written.